EPA unveils strategy to regulate toxic 'forever chemicals'

 As North Carolina’s top environmental official, Regan led negotiations that resulted in the cleanup of the Cape Fear River, which has been dangerously contaminated by PFAS industrial compounds that were released for decades from a manufacturing plant run by a spinoff of chemical giant DuPont.

-“I spent time with families in their communities, talking to them about the fears and worries that they had,” said Regan, who was set to speak at a news conference Monday in Raleigh.
+“I spent time with families in their communities, talking to them about the fears and worries that they had,” said Regan, who announced the agency plan at a news conference in Raleigh.
 “I spent time talking to mothers who were concerned about potential long-term impacts to their children, caregivers who were wondering if terminal illnesses of their loved ones were connected” to the PFAS release from the Fayetteville Works plant.

-The EPA under his leadership has “done more in eight months” on PFAS than the previous administration did in four years, Regan said.
+The EPA under his leadership has “done more in eight months” on PFAS than the previous administration did in four years, he said.

 Officials expect a proposed rule on PFAS in drinking water by 2023, Regan said.
 “We’re going to move as quickly as possible to set these safe drinking water limits,” he said.